Mudslide Cocktail

 Making homemade coffee liqueur is worth it if you’re up for it.
 You can make it with your favorite coffee beans and vodka.
 It makes a great gift for the coffee cocktail lover in your life!

+The ingredient that makes the Mudslide unique is Irish cream.
 Irish cream is a creamy alcoholic liqueur made with notes of vanilla, chocolate, coffee and Irish whiskey.
 It is opaque and creamy, with a slight brown color.

 Baileys Irish Cream is perhaps the most ubiquitous brand of Irish cream here in the States, but many other brands are available, including Molly’s, Carolan’s, Kerrygold and St. Brendan’s.
+You can also make a homemade Irish cream liqueur.

 The garnishes are what take this cocktail over the top.
-I used chocolate syrup around the rim of the glass and chocolate shavings on top, but you could use just about anything chocolate, such as:
+I like chocolate syrup around the rim of the glass and chocolate shavings on top, but you could use just about anything chocolate, such as:

-Variations and substitutions
+Variations

 Frozen Mudslide: Throw all the ingredients of this simple creamy cocktail in a blender with a few scoops of ice cream to make it like a boozy milkshake.
 Vanilla is classic, but you could also use coffee or chocolate ice cream for a twist.

 Non-alcoholic Mudslide: Since this drink is made of three types of alcohol, there isn’t always a virgin option available.
 However, with zero-proof spirits, there’s a way!
-Mix up equal parts cream, Lyre’s Coffee Originale and a non-alcoholic Irish cream (make homemade Irish cream and leave out the whiskey).
+Mix up equal parts cream, Lyre’s Coffee Originale * and a non-alcoholic Irish cream (make homemade Irish cream and leave out the whiskey).

 A hand sprinkles chocolate curls onto a cocktail.

+This dessert drink is so good with anything that has a rich chocolate flavor.
 Try it with a batch of double chocolate cookies or a slice of Guinness chocolate cake.

 It would also go well with anything caramel- or coffee-flavored, like tiramisu trifle or caramel popcorn.